-Field experiences are part of all EDUC courses and three TECA courses.
+Field experiences are part of all EDUC courses and 3 TECA courses.
 Each course requires a minimum of 16 hours of field experience.
-Field experiences will be planned through the student's education course instructors and instructional associate.
+Field experiences will be planned through your education course instructors and instructional associate.
 A field placement course matrix (PDF will open in new window) is available.

 The Children's Center at Northeast Campus, accredited by the National Association for the Education of Young Children, serves as an educational site for Child Development and Education students, under the supervision of faculty and child development specialists.

-The campus Field Placement offices support education students specifically with TECA and EDUC courses, offering the following services:
+The campus Field Placement offices support you specifically with TECA and EDUC courses, offering the following services:

 Lisa Tilley, Instructional Associate